BirdeeHub/KaliVagrantPracticeBox/README.txt

 Then thats it!
 Once it provisions you will have everything you need to start practicing!

 This is more or less just a sandbox.
 Not refined, has ALL the things, rather than just what is needed.

+You should build it with vagrant up, then run apt update && upgrade and then restart the vm. after that you should make sure the machine is running again, and navigate to the shared folder on the host machine
+run: vagrant package --output birdeeKali.box this will make a new box.
+Now when you mess it up, destroy and recreate is MUCH faster as you no longer have to wait for installs and downloads it just uncompresses the box and uses it. then run: vagrant box add --name birdeeKali .\birdeeKali.box then in the vagrantfile:
+this:
+  config.vm.box = "kalilinux/rolling"
+  #config.vm.box = "birdeeKali"
+becomes:
+  #config.vm.box = "kalilinux/rolling"
+  config.vm.box = "birdeeKali"

+afterwards, comment out all the provisioning script calls except for, optionally, the always run script, and the new key script